Note: This post was originally published in 2015 and has been updated for 2021.

 Step Eight: Update Your Content Calendar

-The “secret sauce” in this Killer Content Marketing strategy is in implementing all of the steps, in the right order, with nothing missed out.
+The “secret sauce” in this Killer Content Marketing strategy is in implementing all of the steps, in the right order, with nothing left out.
 This is a project that deserves a dedicated timeline.
-Map it out, order the steps, and tick off each milestone as it is achieved.
+Map it out, prioritize the steps, and tick off each milestone as it is achieved.

 Not only will you ensure that nothing gets missed, this will make it far easier to coordinate the project with your external and internal team members, so everyone knows who is responsible for which duties.
 By carefully delegating and outsourcing sections of the work, you can ensure that your company reaps the benefits without leaving you personally burned out or over-burdened with smaller details.